ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 a vector with the break points between the intervals.
 Recoding a continuous variable changes it into a categorical variable.
 One can additionally specify a vector of labels for the new categories.
-By default, the labels are the intervals, e.g., “(0, 10]”.
-Example 5.2 shows how to recode the variable age in 10-year intervals for age values between 0 and 100. **NOTE: Values that fall outside the specified intervals are assigned a missing value (NA).** Therefore, the intervals should cover the entire value range of the variable.
+By default, the labels are the intervals, e.g., “(0, 10]”. :numref:`code52` shows how to recode the variable age in 10-year intervals for age values between 0 and 100. **NOTE: Values that fall outside the specified intervals are assigned a missing value (NA).** Therefore, the intervals should cover the entire value range of the variable.

-Example 5.2: Using the *sdcMicro* function globalRecode() to recode a continuous variable (age)

 .. code-block:: R
+   :linenos:
+   :caption: Using the *sdcMicro* function globalRecode() to recode a continuous variable (age)
+   :name: code52

     sdcInitial <- globalRecode(sdcInitial, column = c('age'), breaks = 10 * c(0:10))

     # Frequencies of age after recoding